What does it mean to be an ambitious, upwardly mobile woman from a relational trauma background?

 So what does that mean?

-What does it mean to be ambitious and upwardly mobile when you come from this kind of background?
+What does it mean to be driven and ambitious when you come from a relational trauma background?

 In my experience, some (if not all) of the following “firsts” often apply to ambitious, upwardly mobile women from relational trauma backgrounds: